semick-dev/drainpipe/README.md

 # drain**pip**e

-Drainpipe is an unstable solution to an dumb problem.
+Drainpipe is an unstable solution to a dumb problem.

 `pip` doesn't have a great way to actually dump the data that its downloaded.
 Yes, you can run `pip cache` and get a couple wheels, but in my experience you get incomplete results back.